Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Click “Save” to confirm changes, else go back to the “Rules” tab by canceling the window.
 Once all this is done, don’t forget to “Publish” these changes.

-We just saw how easy it is to configure your connection in Visual mode without having to code.
 Also, you can edit the connection anytime, by clicking on the edit connection icon at the right of the connection name in the “Connections” tab.

 edit jira and azure devops connection